Neighbor Lists#

 Note

-When method is not specified, neighbor_list automatically selects based on system size (greater than 5000 atoms) and whether batch_idx is provided.
+When method is not specified, neighbor_list automatically selects based on average system size and whether batch_idx is provided.
 The crossover point depends on system density and cutoff radius—benchmark your workload to find the optimal threshold.
+The default threshold is 2000 atoms for PyTorch and 5000 atoms for JAX.

 Data Formats#